Mansi642000/recipe_app/README.md

 Contributing
 - Open a PR with a clear description and test instructions.
 If adding native dependencies (e.g., for PDF), include setup notes for Windows.

-License
-- MIT (or choose your preferred license)

-Enjoy — tell me if you want a CONTRIBUTING.md or automated tests added.